 It’s the usual Salzburg/Vienna chorus and orchestra and they sound very good.
 Constantinos Carydis conducts and it sounds like a Vienna orchestra playing Die Zauberflöte.
 What more can one ask for?
 The small army of trick cyclists, acrobats, aerialists, clowns and what not are pretty amazing.

 I mentioned the difficulty of filming this piece earlier.
 Some of the choices made by the video director demand really good image quality.
 By and large, on Blu-ray, it’s there.
-I imagine that this would be a hot mess on standard DVD.
+I imagine that this would be a hot mess on standard DVD (see note below).
 The sound quality (DTS-HD-MA and PCM 2.0) is also Blu-ray quality.
 There are no extras on the disk and the explanatory material in the booklet, which also contains a track listing and a super brief synopsis, extremely brief and rather self-regarding.
 Subtitle options are English, German, French, Korean and Japanese.

 Clearly this recording is not going to please the traditionalists but for those looking for something more conceptual it has quite a lot to offer.
 That said, if I could have but one video recording of this work I would stick with the compelling Carlsen/Rattle version from Baden-Baden.